 Teaching kids about capitalization does not have to be difficult: try incorporating capitalization games into your lesson plans.
-Before beginning to devise your own capitalization games or using games found on the Internet to teach your students about capitalization, make sure to review the rules of capitalization below.
-The last thing you want to do is teach your child or student the wrong rules regarding when and when not to capitalize.
+Before beginning to devise your own capitalization games or using games found on the Internet to teach your students about capitalization, make sure to review the rules of capitalization.
+The last thing you want to do is teach a student the wrong rules regarding when and when not to capitalize.

-There are several capitalization rules that you want to impart onto your students or child using games:
+There are several capitalization rules that you want to impart onto a student:

-There are many, many more rules of capitalization that even advanced speakers, writers, and readers of English sometimes get confused about.
-Brush up on your capitalization skills by visiting Grammar Book.com.
+There are many, many more rules of capitalization that confuse even advanced speakers, writers, and readers of English.